shiupadhye/word-infill-model-training/README.md

 ### Training an FIM-augmented GPT-2 from scratch

-### Using the model to estimate various conditional probabilities
+### Using the approach to estimate various conditional probabilities

 ## Software
 Existing infill-trained GPT-2 models can be found on Huggingface: